Emmotes/ic_modron_library/docs/drizzt.md

 {:/nomarkdown}
 </span>

-The Dexterous core is far enough ahead of the other cores that it's the best one to use for Drizzt.
-That said - you could potentially use one of the other cores if the pipes you have favours one of them.
+The Dexterous core is far enough ahead of the Magic (Non-Magic Variant) core that it's the best one to use for Drizzt.
+I do not recommend even trying the Magic core because it doesn't have any health nodes.

 Note that the damage of the Dexterous core varies depending on the number of 15+ Dexterity champions in the formation.
 The damage numbers on the layout above account for just 1 (Drizzt only).
 For a specific breakdown of how the core fares with more 15+ Dexterity champions - check the table below.